yingshaoxo/ysblogger/article/Make a always running service in android based on kotlin.md

 ___

 ### 2. Getting started
-+ Create a kotlin file which names `MyService.kt`, and put the following codes:
++ Create a kotlin file which names `MyService.kt`, and put the following codes in:
 ```
 class MyService : Service() {
     @Nullable